 When I was young, shopping for toys involved perusing the shelves in your local department store throughout the year or, come Christmas, dragging your parents around the overheated, fake snow and glitter filled grottos for Santa.

-It’s the heat I remember mostly.
+It’s the heat I remember most.
 There was always a pensioner having a fit of the vapours parked precariously on a chair just outside whilst the staff fanned them with a towel.
 Air conditioning was just a distant dream.

 As my sister Sarah and I got older, our relatives just gave up trying to guess what we liked and gave us vouchers.
-Now fond as I am of a voucher, it’s just not the same as being given a present which tugs at the heart strings because it’s just what you wanted and it’s right for your age.
+Now fond as I am of a voucher, it’s just not the same as being given a present which tugs at the heartstrings because it’s just what you wanted and it’s right for your age.

 Today, more than ever, matching the toy to the child’s age requires a mathematical equation not dissimilar to getting the Hadron Particle Collider to work which is probably easier sometimes than finding a child’s gift what will keep them entertained for more than 2 minutes.